prslv/youtube-adskipper/README.md

   → Skips the skippable ads;

   → Mutes and sets the Playback speed of unskippable ads to the maximum (16x);

+    When an unskippable ad is detected, it sets the opacity of the player to 0.

   ![](https://github.com/prslv/YouTube-AD-skipper-blocker/assets/104658946/9bab61a3-0103-4713-8ac1-49272e0f68e8)